dangooddd/.dotfiles/README.md

-# dangooddd linux dotfiles
+# `dangooddd`'s linux dotfiles
-Set of cli tools, terminal and shell configs for personal usage.
+> Set of cli tools, terminal and shell configs for personal usage.
-Also contains install script for fast install and setup of required packages.
+> Also contains install script for fast install and setup of required packages.

 ## Configurations